A nurse expressed concern about her care of an older hospice patient.

 A brief ethical analysis

 I am not a nurse ethicist.
-However, I do believe the nurse was ethical in providing water to the patient.
+However, I believe the nurse was ethical in providing water to the patient.
 Note that she did not tell the hospice patient or the family that she was giving the medications ordered.
-Rather, she truthfully stated she was giving the patient something that would make her more comfortable before bed.
-She also fulfilled her role as the patient's advocate by placing her patient's needs and well-being first, and then determining what her decision would be about the family's request.
-Her conduct clearly comports with the American Nurses Association's Nurse's Code of Ethics with Interpretive Statements.
+Rather, she truthfully stated she was giving the patient something to make her more comfortable before bed.

 Reaching out for help

-It is not clear where the nurse was caring for the hospice patient -- in her home, an established hospice facility or a healthcare facility with a hospice program.
+It is unclear where the nurse was caring for the hospice patient — in her home, an established hospice facility or a healthcare facility with a hospice program.
 Regardless of the setting, the nurse seems to be without a resource or resources to resolve her concerns.
-There is a wealth of information in nursing literature about the legal and ethical components of nursing practice.
-It is important to continue to learn about these components and incorporate them into your nursing practice.

 When in doubt, seeking input from resources within your institution or from a trusted, knowledgeable source if not in a facility, is essential to helping meet legal and ethical duties when caring for patients.

-Are law, ethics compatible?
+Are law and ethics compatible?

 In my opinion, ethics and the law were congruent in this situation.
 The nurse met both of her obligations under these standards of professional conduct.
 What do you think?